-.
-To focus on narrative that speaks to a broader and more diverse group of people, so as to engage more than the "early adopters". .
-To explain and value the role played by civil society organizations in social and environmental development, as well as in the strengthening of Brazil's democracy, tied to the direct or indirect effects in the reality of potential donors, to bring them closer

-.
-To focus on positive communication: inform and connect people with shared values, opportunities, positive views on the desired
+- To focus on narrative that speaks to a broader and more diverse group of people, so as to engage more than the "early adopters". - To explain and value the role played by civil society organizations in social and environmental development, as well as in the strengthening of Brazil's democracy, tied to the direct or indirect effects in the reality of potential donors, to bring them closer to the initiatives. - To ensure transparency on the allocation of donated funds. - To include more opportunities for giving in people's everyday life. - To focus on positive communication: inform and connect people with shared values, opportunities, positive views on the desired future, instead of focusing on problems.

-.
-To adjust the narrative according to the different targets.
-A certain type of narrative may engage a given group of people, but

-.
-To share more stories on giving, with the donator as the leading actor and including testimonials.
+- To adjust the narrative according to the different targets.
+A certain type of narrative may engage a given group of people, but disengage others. - To share more stories on giving, with the donator as the leading actor and including testimonials.
 Making sure donators have a voice and visibility may be a powerful engagement tool.
-Find people who are willing to share their personal experience of giving
+Find people who are willing to share their personal experience of giving and what it meant to them, to trigger empathy.

-.
-To raise awareness through storytelling.
-Causes and organizations must be part of the narrative, it is important to focus on the

-.
-To connect donations to generally discussed and pressing social and environmental issues in Brazil (e.g., social inequality).

-.
-To prove the changemaking power of giving through stories of people supported by such acts, giving visibility to how the

-Foster a Favorable Environment for Giving
+- To produce and promote research data demonstrating the impact of civil society organizations. - To connect people to causes. - To raise awareness through storytelling.
+Causes and organizations must be part of the narrative, it is important to focus on the person behind the action in any the center of the narrative. - To connect donations to generally discussed and pressing social and environmental issues in Brazil (e.g., social inequality). - To connect civil society organizations to symbols of trust in society. - To encourage people to give. - To prove the changemaking power of giving through stories of people supported by such acts, giving visibility to how the donated funds was used. - To provide information on how to give, including tutorials and campaigns in accessible language.

+Note: the recommendations were collectively prioritized according to their potential to generate change in the area of the culture of giving.

+Giving must be easy